jstelzer/neverlight-home-automation/PKI-SETUP.md

 - Instance bootstraps to CA automatically via userdata
 - ARM64 Graviton (t4g.micro) - cheap and fast
 - Ephemeral Tailscale auth key - node auto-removes when terminated
+- Hard NAT means this went thru a DERP server.
+Public IP would solve direct connectivity.
+Even with no open ports.
 ### 5.4 For Workloads/Services

 Same process - each workload gets its own certificate identity: